High-Energy Neutrinos from Active Galactic Nuclei: General Considerations

 where $K$ denotes the ratio of charged to neutral pions with $K\simeq1$ for $p\gamma$ and $K\simeq2$ for $pp$ interactions, and $f_{\rm sup}(\leq1)$ is the suppression factor due to various cooling processes of protons, mesons and muons.
 Evaluating equation~(\ref{eq:Phinu}) leads to the numerical expression

 where $\xi_z$ is a factor accounting for redshift evolution of the neutrino luminosity density~\cite{Waxman:1998yy}.
-For example, $\xi_z\sim0.7$ for the $\gamma$-ray luminosity density evolution of BL Lacs, $\xi_z\sim8$ for that of FSRQs, and $\xi_z\sim3$ for the X-ray luminosity density evolution of AGNs~\citep{Ajello:2013lka,Ajello:2011zi,Ueda:2014tma}.
+For example, $\xi_z\sim0.7$ for the $\gamma$-ray luminosity density evolution of BL Lac objects (BL Lacs), $\xi_z\sim8$ for that of flat-spectrum radio quasars (FSRQs), and $\xi_z\sim3$ for the X-ray luminosity density evolution of AGNs~\citep{Ajello:2013lka,Ajello:2011zi,Ueda:2014tma}.
 If one uses the number density evolution, we have $\xi_z\sim0.2$ for all BL Lacs and $\xi_z\sim0.1$ for high-synchrotron peak objects, respectively~\citep{Ajello:2013lka}.

 There are two important {\it model-independent} conclusions obtained by the recent multimessenger analyses.
 First, the high-energy neutrino energy budget of the Universe is comparable to those of high-energy $\gamma$-rays and UHECRs~\cite{Murase:2013rfa,Katz:2013ooa,Murase:2018utn}.
 In general, measured particle intensities can be used for evaluating their energy generation densities by taking into account all energy losses during the cosmic propagation.
 Within order-of-magnitude uncertainties, one gets